ksayre88/phoenix-legal-ai-platform/README.md

 📜 License

-Phoenix is open-source under the GPL 3.0 License.
+Phoenix is open-source under the MIT License.

 ⭐ Contributing